- Half (50%) of people diagnosed with cancer in England and Wales survive their disease for ten years or more (2010-11).

-- There is huge variation in survival between cancer types, ranging from 98% for testicular cancer to just 1% for pancreatic cancer.
+- Survival varies between cancer types, ranging from 98% for testicular cancer to just 1% for pancreatic cancer.

 - Many of the most commonly diagnosed cancers have ten-year survival of 50% or more (2010-11).

 - Cancer survival is generally higher in people diagnosed aged under 40 years old, with the exception of breast, bowel and prostate cancers, where survival is highest in middle age.